-Cloud Sync — You can keep your Mac and iOS/iPadOS devices in sync using the Omni Group’s free Omni Sync Server.
+Cloud Sync — You can sync your Mac and iOS/iPadOS devices using the Omni Group’s free Omni Sync Server.
 For example, you could use Omni Sync to keep an iMac, MacBook, iPhone, and iPad in sync and enjoy the freedom of being able to access and edit projects and actions from any of these devices.
 You can also use Omni Sync Server to email actions into OmniFocus from any computer or device.
 And OmniFocus for the Web allows you to tap into your OmniFocus database from any computer with a modern web browser.

 Defer Date and Time — Projects and actions can be assigned both a defer date and a defer time.
-For example, if you tell a client that you’ll call them back tomorrow afternoon, you could create an action that becomes available tomorrow at 1pm and can configure OmniFocus such that this action doesn’t show up until tomorrow at 1pm rolls around.
+For example, if you tell a client that you’ll call them back tomorrow afternoon, you could create an action that becomes available tomorrow at 1 pm and can configure OmniFocus such that this action doesn’t show up until tomorrow at 1 pm rolls around.
 This helps keep action lists relevant and focused.
 You can also optionally include a due date and time for actions and projects that have a deadline.
 As a general rule, we recommend using due dates sparingly and not as a way to track arbitrary target dates.

-Recurring Actions and Projects — Actions and even entire projects can be configured to repeat at regular intervals, on specific days of the week, and a specified number of days, weeks or months after the action is completed.
+Repeating Actions and Projects — Actions and even entire projects can be configured to repeat at regular intervals, on specific days of the week, and a specified number of days, weeks or months after the action is completed.
 For example, you can have a repeating project that walks you through your morning review, a recurring action to water your plants that automatically repeats a week after it’s marked complete, and a repeating action to prompt you to pay your credit card on the first Friday of each month.